Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

-The Huanipaca Choquequirao 4-day trek is a great way to visit Machu Picchu’s “sister city”.
-Get even more off the beaten path as you take an adventurous detour via Huanipaca instead of following the same route back to the Choquequirao trailhead.
+Get even more off the beaten path on the Huanipaca Choquequirao 4 day hike!
+Visit Machu Picchu’s “sister city” and then take an adventurous detour via Huanipaca instead of following the same route back to the Choquequirao trailhead.

 Classic Choquequirao trekking is a circuit: you walk the same trail to the ruins and then back again.
 If you want to do something a bit different, then the Huanipaca detour might be the best Choquequirao hike for you.